rossfreedman/rally/docs/PRODUCTION_CAREER_STATS_UPDATE.md

-# Production Career Stats Update Instructions
+# Career Stats Update Instructions (Staging & Production)

 ## Overview
-This document provides instructions for updating career stats in the production database using SSH.
+This document provides instructions for updating career stats in staging or production databases.

 ## Issue Fixed
 Career stats were being incorrectly overwritten with current season stats during ETL imports.
 This update will: